Translation Notice

 - For $i\ge 1$: $y_i=y_{i-1}\land x_i$ if $S_i$ is

-, else $y_i=y_{i-1}\lor x_i$
+AND, else $y_i=y_{i-1}\lor x_i$

 $1\le N\le 60$